 4.1.7 Network slices as NOP internals

-In the "network slices as NOP internals" model, network slices are not part of the CSP service offering and hence are not visible to CSCs.
+In the "network slices as NOP internals" model, network slices are not part of the NOP service offering and hence are not visible to its customers.
 However, the NOP, to provide support to communication services, may decide to deploy network slices, e.g. for internal network optimization purposes.
 This model allows CSC to use the network as the end user or optionally allows CSC to monitor the service status (assurance of the SLA associated with the internally offered network slice).

 The CSP should be able to provide the service status information (e.g. service performance, fault information, traffic data, etc) to CSC via the management exposure interface.